Integrity. Experience. Commitment.

 Upon graduation, Chuck took a direct service position at the Department of Mental Retardation; his servant’s heart proved invaluable as he was promoted to supervisor within six months.
 Chuck’s service-minded leadership style gracefully led him through a successful 12-year career at the DMR.

-With two small children now in the mix, Chuck opened a local Belchertown Pet Shop while he remained part time at DMR.
+With two small children now in the mix, Chuck opened a pet shop in Belchertown while he remained part-time at DMR.
 Having worked with veterinarians and humane societies throughout high school and college, Chuck had developed a devout love of animals.
 It was Chuck’s hard work and wide smile that turned his shoestring shop into a success.
-Once he moved to the Pet Shop full-time, he spent 10 years helping customers solve problems and earnestly care for their pets.
+Once he moved to the pet shop full-time, he spent 10 years helping customers solve problems and earnestly care for their pets.
 As a small business owner, Chuck recognized the need for employee retention and long-term financial planning.
-Once it came time to close his shop, Chuck found himself answering Ed Sokolowski’s call for new team members and joined EQ Financial Consultants in 1997.
+When it came time to close his shop, Chuck found himself answering Ed Sokolowski’s call for new team members and joined EQ Financial Consultants in 1997.
 In 1999, he moved to Palmer Goodell Financial Group, LLC, with Ed Sokolowski and Joseph Leonczyk; together, they realized the need to provide a truly comprehensive approach to financial planning.
-The doors of Pioneer Valley Financial Group, LLC, opened in March 2002 where Chuck currently manages the Operations department.
+The doors of Pioneer Valley Financial Group, LLC, opened in March 2002 where Chuck currently manages the operations department.